 Effective advertising angles with examples

 A great way to market your products is to use the idea of saving your customers’ time.
-Everyone’s busy these days, so they’re looking for anything that can help them be more efficient.
+Everyone’s busy these days, so they’re looking for anything to help them be more efficient.
 There’s no time to learn complicated things or spend days doing manual labor.

 If you’re selling a service, show people how much time it saves them.
 If your product can save your customer time, then be as specific as possible about how much time it will save them.
 For example, if you were to advertise a new app, you’d want to show people how easy it is to use.